liuxiyang641/liuxiyang641.github.io/source/_posts/collection/MIE-collection1.md

 ## PGIM

-Prompt ChatGPT In MNER: Improved multimodal named entity recognition method based on auxiliary refining knowledge from ChatGPT
+Prompt ChatGPT In MNER: Improved multimodal named entity recognition method based on auxiliary refining knowledge from ChatGPT. 天津大学，EMNLP 2023 Findings.

-天津大学，2023-05，arXiv

 > Multimodal Named Entity Recognition (MNER) on social media aims to enhance textual entity prediction by incorporating image-based clues.
 Existing research in this domain has primarily focused on maximizing the utilization of potentially relevant information in images or incorporating external knowledge from explicit knowledge bases (KBs).
 However, **these methods either neglect the necessity of providing the model with relevant external knowledge, or the retrieved external knowledge suffers from high redundancy.** To address these problems, **we propose a conceptually simple two-stage framework called Prompt ChatGPT In MNER (PGIM) in this paper.** We leverage ChatGPT as an implicit knowledge engine to acquire auxiliary refined knowledge, thereby bolstering the model’s performance in MNER tasks.
 Specifically, we first utilize a Multimodal Similar Example Awareness module to select suitable examples from a small number of manually annotated samples.
 These examples are then integrated into a formatted prompt template tailored to the MNER task, guiding ChatGPT to generate auxiliary refined knowledge.
 Finally, the acquired knowledge is integrated with the raw text and inputted into the downstream model for further processing.
 Extensive experiments show that our PGIM significantly outperforms all existing state-of-the-art methods on two classic MNER datasets.